Harikrishnan6336/Twitter_Sentiment_Analysis/README.md

 ## 📘 Description

-A program that extracts tweets about a specific topic and then report the sentiment of that topic based on the tweets.
+A program that gathers tweets about a particular subject and then analyses them to report on the sentiment of that subject.

 ### 👨🏻‍🏫  Prerequisites